-- Leave the building immediately, closing the door of your room behind you
+- Leave the building immediately, closing the door of your room behind you.

 - In the unlikely event that the exit is blocked, or you encounter thick smoke: Do not panic but return to your room and close the door then open the bedroom window and attract someone's attention.
-If fumes begin to enter, place wet clothes around the cracks (if you have a sink in your room) and remember that air is fresher closer to the floor.
-Remain calm at all times
+If fumes begin to enter, place wet cloths around the cracks (if you have a sink in your room) and remember that air is fresher closer to the floor.
+Remain calm at all times.

 Emergency escape from buildings for students with a disability